Dr Sandra Pertek

 Biography

 Dr Sandra Pertek is UKRI Future Leaders Fellow at the School of Government and School of Social Policy, and Senior Research Fellow at the International Development Department at the University of Birmingham.
-She was previously Lecturer at the Institute for Global Health and Development at Queen Margaret University and Teaching Fellow at POLSIS and ESRC Postdoctoral Fellow at the Institute for Research Into International Migration and Superdiversity (IRiS) at the University of Birmingham.
+She was previously Lecturer at the Institute for Global Health and Development at Queen Margaret University, and Teaching Fellow at POLSIS and ESRC Postdoctoral Fellow at the Institute for Research into International Migration and Superdiversity (IRiS) at the University of Birmingham, where she is actively affiliated.

-Previously, Sandra served as Senior Policy Adviser on Gender (Global Technical Lead) at Islamic Relief Worldwide, where she spearheaded the organisation’s gender mainstreaming strategy.
-She authored the Gender Justice Policy and integrated gender considerations into international programmes through faith-sensitive approaches.
-She also piloted gender-based violence (GBV) programmes in Africa and Asia, and facilitated learning exchanges in partnership with institutional donors, including UN agencies and the EU.
+Previously, Sandra was Senior Policy Adviser on Gender (Global Technical Lead) at Islamic Relief Worldwide, where she authored its Gender Justice Policy and spearheaded a gender mainstreaming strategy.
+She also piloted gender-based violence (GBV) programmes in Africa and Asia, and facilitated learning exchanges in partnership with institutional donors, including UN agencies, the EU, Sida etc.

-Sandra has served on the Leadership Council of the SVRI/JLI Faith and GBV Hub and was part of the UN Women Roster for Eliminating Violence Against Women (EVAW) Spotlight Initiatives.
+Sandra has also served on the Leadership Council of the SVRI/JLI Faith and GBV Hub and was part of the UN Women Roster for Eliminating Violence Against Women (EVAW) Spotlight Initiatives.
 She has supported several local and regional women’s organisations and remains an active contributor to networks focused on gender, religion, and forced migration.
-She also coordinates multi-stakeholder initiatives to strengthen women’s protection in forced displacement contexts.

 Teaching